errormastern/dreame-multifloor-control/README.md

 Adjust these in the blueprint configuration if your robot behaves differently.
 Check Debug Messages for measured timings.

-### 🏠 Auto-Switch to Base Station Map (v0.9.14+)
+## 🏠 Auto-Switch-Back to Base Map (v0.9.14+)

-Automatically switches to the base station map after completing a multi-floor cleaning task.
+Automatically switches back to the base station map after completing a multi-floor cleaning task.

 **Configuration:**
 1. Enable/disable via Advanced Settings (default: enabled)